Your Complete Guide to Superior Word-of-Mouth Volunteer Recruitment

 How to Save Time Creating Volunteer Recruitment Content

-- Set up your camera or smart phone and record whomever you are interviewing.
-Now you have video, audio, and text that you can repurpose for all kind of different content.
+- Set up your camera or smartphone and record whoever you are interviewing.
+Now you have video, audio, and text to repurpose for all kinds of different content.

 - Take the transcript from the interview and turn it into a blog post